-A. 4-Wire Copper Feeder Conductors
+C. 4-Wire Copper Feeder Conductors

-At locations shown in the Plans, install 4-wire THWN stranded copper feeder conductors to supply 240/120 VAC to the DMS field equipment cabinets.
-Size the conductors as specified in the Plans.
+At locations shown in the Project Plans, install 4-wire THWN stranded copper feeder conductors to supply 240/120 VAC to the DMS field equipment cabinets.
+Size the conductors as specified in the Project Plans.
 Comply with the Standard Specifications and Standard Drawings and all applicable electrical codes.

-B. Grounding System
+D. Grounding System

-Install ground rods as indicated in the Plans.
-Connect the #4 AWG grounding conductor to ground rods using an exothermic welding process.
+Install ground rods as indicated in the Project Plans.
+Connect the #4 AWG grounding conductor to ground rods using mechanical crimping process.
 Test the system to ensure a ground resistance of 20-ohms or less is achieved.
-Drive additional ground rods as necessary or as directed by the Engineer to achieve the proper ground resistance.
+Drive additional ground rods as necessary or as directed by the Engineer to achieve the proper groundresistance.